The Difference Between Jail and Prison and How to Stay Out of Both

 If you or a loved one is facing criminal charges, it’s important to understand the difference between jail and prison.

-What Is Jail?
+What is Jail?

-Jail is a short-term holding facility for the newly arrested and those awaiting trial or sentencing.
+A jail is a short-term holding facility for the newly arrested and those awaiting trial or sentencing.
 Jails are usually local facilities under the jurisdiction of a city, local district, or county.

-What Is Prison?
+What is Prison?

 On the other hand, prisons are long-term facilities run by the state or federal government.